zhongfu/tp/docs/UserGuide.md

 Rate refers to the hourly pay of the employee.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/RATE [t/TAG] [t/TAG]...`
+Format: `personadd n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/RATE [t/TAG] [t/TAG]...`

-Example: `add n/Nicole Tan p/99338558 e/nicole@stffhub.org a/1 Tech Drive, S138572 r/37.50 t/Hardware t/Senior` will create a new employee with name "Nicole Tan", phone number "99338558", email "nicole@stffhub.org", address "1 Tech Drive, S138572", an hourly rate of $37.50, and with tags "Hardware" and "Senior".
+Example: `personadd n/Nicole Tan p/99338558 e/nicole@stffhub.org a/1 Tech Drive, S138572 r/37.50 t/Hardware t/Senior` will create a new employee with name "Nicole Tan", phone number "99338558", email "nicole@stffhub.org", address "1 Tech Drive, S138572", an hourly rate of $37.50, and with tags "Hardware" and "Senior".

 ### Edit an employee’s information : `personedit`
 Edit the information of an existing employee.
 Use this in the event that an employee's details change.